As seen in:

-There's a web developer shortage and job growth is at 27% per year!
-You can scribble your web developer resume on a packet of Marlboros and you'll get a job!
+With a web developer shortage and job growth is at 27% per year, do you even need a web developer resume to get hired?

 This guide will show you: